merturl/image-editor/README.md

-# image-crop
+# image-editor

-image-crop for game assets
+image-editor for game assets